awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 This repository offers a CodePipeline [CI/CD pipeline](cicd/README.md) as a CDK application.
 This can be optionally deployed to the same account as the Greengrass core.

 This CI/CD pipeline automates steps 8, 9 and 11.
-Following deployment, it performs automated smoke tests to ensure that The Things Stack has started correctly.

-### Automated Testing

-This repository includes an [automated test suite](robot/README.md) built on top of [Robot Framework](https://robotframework.org/).
-This can be run on demand from the command-line but it is also included as part of the CI/CD pipeline.

 # The Things Stack Configuration Tips